CyberRik/smart-fan/README.md

    - Upload the `smart fan.json` file from this repository.

 4. **Configure APIs**:
-   - You'll need to set up API keys for SerpAPI, Google CSE, and the Twitter API in your n8n workflow to fetch the necessary data.
+   - You'll need to set up API keys for SerpAPI, YouTube Data API, and the Twitter API in your n8n workflow to fetch the necessary data.
    - Make sure to set up any other required environment variables or credentials.

 5. **Run the Workflow**: